Home Our Journal Conference Directory News Contact Us

 University of Alberta

-The winners in the competition are announced during the following academic year.
-Each winner receives a one-year paid membership in the CAS, and up to $250 in reimbursement to help cover expenses for participating in the association's subsequent annual conference.
-Additionally, winning submissions are considered for publication in the association's journal, Canadian Slavonic Papers.
+The winners in the competition are announced during the following academic year in May.
+Each winner receives a one-year paid membership in the CAS, and winning submissions are considered for publication in the association's journal, Canadian Slavonic Papers.

 Faculty are encouraged to publicize this opportunity among their students and colleagues.